wajdiJomaa/typingSpeed/draft.md

 ### Typing speed page

-The most challenging page was the typing route, I tried different things, then i decided the following :
+The most challenging page was the typing route, I tried different things, then I decided the following :

 1. A paragraph is displayed with big font size in the middle of the screen.
 2. The user should type the paragraph in an input field.
 I tried to listen to the keyboard events, but I think the input field is better.